YolandaCooper2505626/sol./README.md

 Updated styling and themes - 799
 Code cleanup and formatting - 571
-Optimized algorithm for better efficiency - update 41
+Optimized algorithm for better efficiency - update 41 Added new feature for better user experience - 328